-Telehealth consultations remain possible but are infrequently used.
-Parts of the consultation (rather than the entire consultation) may be conducted via telephone or videolinks.
+Telehealth consultations remain possible but are infrequently used within VFPMS for a variety of reasons.
+Parts of the consultation (rather than the entire consultation) may be conducted via telephone or videolink.
 For example, information gathering may occur via a telephone call then the examination occurs in person.
 Examination of injured children should occur at a face-to face consultation (a thorough search for occult injury cannot be reliably conducted in any other way).
 Infants and young children should always be examined top to toe and their orifices should be inspected.
 A focused examination (ie not the entire body) may be reasonable in older children under some circumstances.